Adolescent

 Generally, for

-most kids with stable, healthy families, the adolescent process isnt
+most children with stable, healthy families, the adolescent process isnt

 all that traumatic, and it is usually far from being violent.
 But there can